Bread and Roses: Schneiderman's speech

 In May 1912, Merle Bosworth gave a speech in Plymouth, Indiana, on women suffrage in which she repeated the discussion of taxation without representation and the meaning of the phrase "Bread and Roses" that Helen Todd and her companions gave in 1910 during their automobile campaign for the women's suffrage.
 A month later in June 1912 Rose Schneiderman of the Women's Trade Union League of New York discussed the phrase in a speech she gave in Cleveland in support of the Ohio women's campaign for equal suffrage.
 In her speech, which was partially published in the Women's Trade Union League journal Life and Labor, she stated:

-What the woman who labors wants is the right to live, not simply exist – the right to life as the rich woman has the right to life, and the sun and music and art.
+What the woman who labors wants is the right to live, not simply exist – the right to live as the rich woman has the right to life, and the sun and music and art.
 You have nothing that the humblest worker has not a right to have also.
 The worker must have bread, but she must have roses, too.
 Help, you women of privilege, give her the ballot to fight with.